mendix/docs/content/howto/mobile/publishing-a-mendix-hybrid-mobile-app-in-mobile-app-stores.md

 To install the iOS app on your test device, follow these steps:

 1. Connect your Apple mobile device to your device.
-Both devices will show dialogs which ask you to confirm that you trust the devices.
+Both devices will show dialog boxes which ask you to confirm that you trust the devices.
 Click **Continue** on your device, and **Trust This Computer?** on your mobile device to proceed.

 	![trust dialog](attachments/publishing-a-hybrid-app/appletrust.png)